D-WIS/DDHub-Semantic-Interoperability/docs/vocabulary_development/auto-generated/md/DWISvocabulary.md

 - Specialization:
 - Description: A model only considers the bounds of the physical system and does not apply any intermediate discretization.
 - Examples:
+The Kaasa model (https://doi.org/10.2118/143097-PA) is an example of hydraulic model that only accounts for the boundaries and does not utilize any intermediate discretization.
 - Definition set: Model
 ## StrainWaveBasedDiscretization <!-- NOUN -->
 - Display name: Strain-wave based discretization